intel/llvm/sycl/doc/PreprocessorMacros.md

 # Preprocessor Macros

+## Predefined macros

+This section describes macros that are predefined in SYCL library.

+## __SYCL_COMPILER_VERSION

+This macro contains the build date of SYCL library and is used as a versioning base.
+It takes the form YYYYMMDD, where YYYY is the year, MM is the month, and DD is the day.

+## Configuring macros

-This file describes macros that have effect on SYCL compiler and run-time.
+This section describes macros that have effect on SYCL compiler and run-time.

 ### RESTRICT_WRITE_ACCESS_TO_CONSTANT_PTR